New York City Premises Liability Attorney For Slip And Fall Victims Injured On The Property Of Another

 Have you or a loved one been injured as the result of poor maintenance or unsafe conditions in a commercial or residential structure?
 An accident involving serious bodily injury can be life-changing, impacting your ability to work, care for yourself and live independently.

 With a team of experienced attorneys dealing in premises liability lawsuits, The Law Offices of Michael S. Lamonsoff, PLLC are here to help you seek out the compensation that you rightfully deserve for your injuries and losses.
-Our New York personal injury law firm is available to provide you with a free and fully confidential case evaluation.
-Contact The Law Offices of Michael S. Lamonsoff, PLLC today by calling 877-MSL-4LAW.
+As one of the most skilled law firms in the state, our team is available to provide you with a free and fully confidential case evaluation.

 At The Law Offices of Michael S. Lamonsoff, PLLC, our attorneys routinely receive questions concerning personal injury claims that involve premises liability law.
 Building accidents can result in many different injuries, including broken bones, neck and spinal cord injuries, electrocution, burns, head injuries and beyond.
 A small portion of cases can end in a fatality.